mwaskom/seaborn/doc/installing.rst

 Because matplotlib handles the actual rendering, errors or incorrect outputs may be due to a problem in matplotlib rather than one in seaborn.
 It can save time if you try to reproduce the issue in an example that uses only matplotlib, so that you can report it in the right place.
-But it is alright if it is not obvious how to do that.
+But it is alright to skip this step if it's not obvious how to do it.

 General support questions are more at home on either `stackoverflow
 <https://stackoverflow.com/questions/tagged/seaborn/>`_ or `discourse